jundalisay/superb/content/en/maharlika/advocacy/maharlikanism.md

 ---
 title: "Maharlikanism and the 8 Constitutional Virtues"
 heading: "An Overhaul of the Philippines"
-description: "Maharlikanism is our proposed change of the current unsustainable economic and political systems in the Philippines which are gradually breaking down due to global warming and the internet"
+description: "Maharlikanism is our advocacy to change the economic and political systems of the Philippines which are breaking down due to global warming and the internet"
 date: 2021-07-07
 image: /photos/medieval/lapu.jpg
 author: Juan